aditya-an1l/aditya-an1l/README.md

 ## Closing Thoughts

 All the tools and skills mentioned here play a great role in my research, learning and programming endeavours.
-This is not a complete list since I work a lot with projects every now and then.
+This is not a complete list since I work with new projects every now and then.
 I regularly try out new applications and get rid of the old ones.

 This is common on the digital front — new applications come, and old applications go.

+In the end, my goal is simple:
 <div align="center">
- <b> <i> But the best ones stay.
-And I aspire to be one... </i> </b> </div>
+ <b> <i> I want to be the light of the world.
+I want to leave a positive impact on this world. </i> </b> </div>

 ---